-16 Notices that affect your property

-In the past three years have you ever received a notice:

-- a. advising that the owner of a neighbouring property has made a planning application?
-No - b. that affects your property in some other way? - c. that requires you to do any maintenance, repairs or improvements to your property?

-If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property In the past three years have you ever received a notice: а. advising that the owner of a neighbouring property has made a planning application?
+Yes No b. that affects your property in some other way?
+Yes No с. that requires you to do any maintenance, repairs or improvements to your property?
+Yes No have answered yes to any of $a-c$ above, please give the notices to your solicitor or agent, including any notices which arrive at any time before the date of entry of rchaser of your property.